centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-aws-ec2.md

 ## Monitored metrics

-You can get more details on AWS/EC2 Cloudwatch metrics in the official AWS documentation: https://docs.aws.amazon.com/ec2/index.html
+You can get more details on AWS/EC2 Cloudwatch metrics in the official AWS documentation: https://docs.aws.amazon.com/ec2/index.html.

+In addition to modes and metrics described here, it is also possible to monitor the following indicators:

+ * Instance-Types: Number of instances of each AWS Family and associated types.
+ * Instance-Status: Global heath check and count of EC2 instances.

 <!--DOCUSAURUS_CODE_TABS-->